emilyparkes/event-web/README.md

 # Event Web
 Do you want to eventify your life?
 To make it fuller and brighter?
 Find your ideal events here.

->A web app to see events happening in your city, big organised and local community events.
+> A web app to see events happening in your city, big organised and local community events.
 The web version of [event-app](https://github.com/emilyparkes/event-app).

+### Eventify

+> Colour Palette

 ### Getting Started:
 - create your own branch off of master